FarmProgrammer/Vevesi/Grace Arcs/The Duke/Locations/Tolosa.md

-Dertona is a small village in the quintus mountain range.
-Home to about 300 people built into the side of the tallest peak of the range, it has a small salt mine and a small production of olive oil as well
+Tolosa is a small village in the quintus mountain range.
+Home to about 300 people built into the side of the tallest peak of the range, it has a small salt mine and a small production of olive oil as well.